Nikon D7000 vs D850

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D7000 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D850 (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D7000 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D7000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D7000 and D850 can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Nikon D850 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D7000 or the Nikon D850 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.